Skip to main content

 theDocument.hello = "friends"

-const putResponse5 = await database.put(theDocument)
+const putResponse5 = await ledger.put(theDocument)

 // now theDocumentV4, which has _clock, is out of date

-const putResponse5 = await database.put(theDocumentV4)
+const putResponse5 = await ledger.put(theDocumentV4)

 // throws new Error('MVCC conflict, document is changed, please reload the document and try again.')